Promoting peace, equality and nonviolence through artistic reflections of the life, work and legacy of Mahatma Gandhi

 "Nonviolence Week by Borderless Gandhi", global social media campaign.

-The message of peace, nonviolence and equality must always be remembered and the values will inspire to make this world a better place to live.
+The message of peace, equality and nonviolence must always be remembered and the values will inspire to make this world a better place to live.

 The Borderless Gandhi project is aiming towards a series of events and exhibitions where Mahatma Gandhi is portrayed as a global icon of equality, nonviolence and peace.
 Gandhi and his work will be promoted through artistic reflections of his life, work and legacy.
 The initiative is not tied to any particular country, community or religion.